mattheww95/Seq-Calc/README.md

 Eventually crispy cody will get crispier, by adding in the ability to add the depth of a given postion to a provided VCF

 The help output is provided below, if there any questions please e-mail me.
-Similarly if you are Cody, just come ask me.
+Similarly if you are a Cody, just come ask me.

 usage: crispy_cody.py
 [-h]